kpassapk/happyapi-temporal/README.md

 Authentications flows are callback-driven, which can result in a lot of logic in the handlers.

-Web applications need a more explicit handling of the redirects flow and handlers.

-Most application [architectures][hexagonal] would recommend this kind of separation to make code more portable and testable.
+Most Web application [architectures][hexagonal] would recommend strict separation between handler code and domain logic to result in more portable and testable code.

 [hexagonal]: https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)

 HappyAPI provides a middleware stack that starts a web server.
-This is appropriate for desktop applications and tools.
+This is appropriate for desktop applications and tools, and works out of the box.

-HappyAPI provides an async variant of middleware that can be used with servers such as netty, [X] and [Y], but the authentication flow itself is still syncrhonous.
+HappyAPI provides an async variant of middleware that can be used with servers such as netty, but the authentication flow itself is still syncrhonous.

+## OAuth2 flow

+In this project, we implement an authentication workflow in Tepmoral to model the authenticaiton workflow.
+The workflow is as follows:

+1. Create OAuth2 state string
+2. In handler, construct a login URL with the state string

+User clicks the login link, and Google redirects back with authentication code and state

+3. If state is the same as the original state string, exchange authentication code for a token.

+4. Store the token to a database.

+It is not hard to implement this flow with a database.
+However

+- You don't have a single function that looks like steps 1-4 above.
+- You may end up with database models for this work-in-progress, which are not significant to the application in any other way
+- You will have to store timestamps and check

+In this project we use Temporal to implement the authorization Oauth2 code for HappyAPI.

+## Temporal

 Temporal is a workflow orchestration tool to run long-running workflows.
 It provides a friendly user interface and developer-friendly SDKs for many languages.

 This application allows the user to connect efficiently to a Google Sheet.